AIP Breakfast Bowl (Whole30, Keto, Paleo)

 - Add to your pressure cooker.

 - Add in the water and 1/2 salt.
-Close and set to vegetable setting.
+Close and set to the vegetable setting, or on low for 7 minutes..

 - In a bowl toss together the shrimp and salt.